-2.2.1 Lattice Types.
+2.2.1 Lattice Types

 Top, written \top , is the type of all values, a supertype of every other type.
 Its dual bottom, written \bot , is the type of no values, a subtype of every other type.
-For every τ , we have $\bot \leq \tau \leq \top$.
+For every τ , we have $\bot \leqslant \tau \leqslant \top$.
 Intersection \land and union \lor types are the respective meet and join operators in the subtyping lattice.
 It is worth discussing possible treatments one can give these connectives:

-- (1) We can axiomatize them as denoting the intersection \cap and union \cup of the sets of values that their operands denote, which is the approach taken by semantic subtyping. - (2) We can axiomatize them as greatest lower bound (GLB) and least upper bound (LUB) operators, usually written □ and □, whose meaning is given by following the structure of a preexisting lattice of simple types (types without order connectives).
-In this interpretation, we can calculate the results of these operators when their operands are concretely known. - (3) Finally, we can view ∧ and ∨ as type constructors in their own right, with dedicated subtyping derivation rules.
-Then unions and intersections are not "computed away" but instead represent proper constructed types, which may or may not be equivalent to existing simple types.
+- 1. We can axiomatize them as denoting the intersection \cap and union \cup of the sets of values that their operands denote, which is the approach taken by semantic subtyping. - 2.
+We can axiomatize them as greatest lower bound (GLB) and least upper bound (LUB) operators, usually written ¬ and □, whose meaning is given by following the structure of a preexisting lattice of simple types (types without order connectives).
+In this interpretation, we can calculate the results of these operators when their operands are concretely known. - 3.
+Finally, we can view ∧ and ∨ as type constructors in their own right, with dedicated subtyping derivation rules.
+Then unions and intersections are not "computed away"